 These commitments can be enforced directly by Australian investors (and equally by Korean investors) through an investor-State dispute settlement mechanism (ISDS).

-KAFTA will promote increased Korean investment in Australia
+KAFTA promotes increased Korean investment in Australia

-Under KAFTA Australia has:
+Under KAFTA Australia:

 ISDS does not apply to decisions made concerning investments which are subject to review under Australia’s foreign investment policy.